Skip to content

 4. Oatmeal with milk

 A blood sugar-balancing breakfast doesn’t have to be fancy.
 Plain oatmeal made with milk instead of water is a filling and fiber-rich way to start the day.
-Oats are rich in beta-glucans, a type of fiber that can lower post-meal glucose and insulin responses and improve insulin sensitivity, per a 2015 article in Nutrients.
+Oats are rich in beta-glucans, a type of fiber that can lower post-meal glucose and insulin responses and improve insulin sensitivity, according to research.

-“Adding milk to your oatmeal provides protein to help slow digestion and stabilize blood sugar,” says Steph Magill, MS, RD, CD, FAND.
-If you want a plant-based option that’s lower in carbohydrates and saturated fat but still high in protein, try soy, pea, flax, or any plant-based milk fortified with protein.
+“Adding milk to your oatmeal provides protein to help slow digestion and stabilize blood sugar,” says registered dietitian Steph Magill.
+If you want a plant-based option that’s lower in carbohydrates but still high in protein, try soy, pea, or flax milk.

 5. Greek yogurt and peanut butter

-Greek yogurt is high in protein and low in carbohydrates, and pairing it with peanut butter or any other nut butter adds incredible flavor and healthy fats.
+Greek yogurt is high in protein and low in carbohydrates, and pairing it with peanut butter or any other nut butter adds great flavor and healthy fats.

 “This combination of nutrients is filling and takes longer to digest than a carb-heavy meal, keeping your blood sugar stable until your next meal or snack,” says Kathryn Piper, RD, LD.